Lost Themes III: Alive After Death

 Lost Themes III: Alive After Death is the third studio album by American film director and composer John Carpenter.
 It was released on February 5, 2021, through Sacred Bones Records.
 The album was created in collaboration with Carpenter's son Cody Carpenter and his godson Daniel Davies.

 Release

-On October 28, 2020, Carpenter announced the release of the album, working alongside his son Cody Carpenter and godson Daniel Davies.
+On October 28, 2020, John Carpenter announced the release of the album, working alongside his son Cody Carpenter and godson Daniel Davies.

 Singles

 On July 3, 2020, Carpenter released "Skeleton", which would be the first single from the album.
 The single was released as a deluxe limited-edition 12-inch on August 28, 2020, with previously released B-side single "Unclean Spirit".
 In a press release of the single, Carpenter explained: "It was refreshing to be able to write music that didn’t have to fit to any sort of locked image.
 We also had a specific focus and direction we wanted to follow when working on Halloween, both in terms of mindset and instruments, and being able to return to working without that narrow focus was refreshing."

 The second single "Weeping Ghost" was released on October 28, 2020, the same day as the announcement of the album release date.
 The single was voted number 38 on Consequence of Sound's Top 50 songs of 2020.

 The third single "The Dead Walk" was released on December 7, 2020.